ferdzcruz/python2022/README.md

 # python2022
-for python studies
+        Welcome to my daily steps on Python learing.

-Day1 - Study on how to configure VS to automatically use for git sync
+        Day1 - Study on how to configure VS to automatically use for git sync study on how to use module
-        study on how to use module
+                Logic of Git Commands